DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/powershell06.png)

-**3.** Let's explore what images are available for Windows 11 (Teams and Office were available only in preview win11 offer when this HOL was written) and Windows 10
+**Step 3** Let's explore what images are available for Windows 11 (Teams and Office were available only in preview win11 offer when this HOL was written) and Windows 10

 ```PowerShell
 #list win10 SKUs